xtrateggy-ai/finance-agent-benchmark/readme.md

 ## Evaluation Metrics

 Match the answers rubrics that is on the dataset semantically.
-These rubrics are different based on each question category and steps to answer a particular question.
+These rubrics are different based on each question's category and a series of steps to answer a particular question.

 ## References